mrDarcyMurphy/ZombieLeaks/README.md

 Zombie leaks variables into the global name space as soon as browser.visit is called.
+Refer to issue [#332](https://github.com/iss/zombie/issues/332).

 ### Tip
 Install the modules and the latest coffee-script within the zombie module